 Saira Banu

 Saira Banu (born 23 August 1944) is an Indian actress who mainly worked in Hindi films.
-Regarded as one of Indian cinema's finest actresses, she was among the most popular actresses of the 1960s and early 1970s.
+Regarded amongst the finest actors of Hindi cinema, she was among the most popular actresses of the 1960s and early 1970s.
 Banu received four Filmfare Awards nominations throughout her career.

 Banu made her acting debut with Junglee (1961), for which she received Filmfare Award for Best Actress nomination.
 She received three more Best Actress nominations for Shagird (1967), Diwana (1967) and Sagina (1974).
 Banu went onto be part of many successful films including - Bluff Master (1963), Ayee Milan Ki Bela (1964), Jhuk Gaya Aasman (1968), Padosan (1968), Victoria No. 203 (1972), Hera Pheri (1976) and Bairaag (1976).
 Her final film before retirement was Faisla (1988).

-Saira Banu was born on 23 August 1944 in Mussoorie.
-She is the daughter of actress Naseem Banu and producer Mian Ehsan-ul-Haq.
+Saira Banu was born on 23 August 1944 in Mussoorie to actress Naseem Banu and producer Mian Ehsan-ul-Haq.
 She had one brother, Sultan Ahmed who was five years older than her.
 Banu's niece Shaheen Banu married actor Sumeet Saigal.
-Her grandniece Sayyeshaa, is also an actress.
+Her grandniece Sayyeshaa, is also a film actress and is married to film actor Arya.

 Details